BSPL-KU/bspl-ku.github.io/content/news/2021_07_16_ProfJooYJ_Seminar.md

 ---
-title: "Prof. Joo, Yoonjung gave a talk in our lab on Imaging-Genetics"
+title: "Prof. Joo, Yoonjung gave a talk in our lab about genetics research"
 date: 2021-07-16
 ---